Cabarrus County School Board votes for move to Plan A for Pre-K through 3 starting Feb. 16

 When the Board of Education began discussing the current plan the district was in it became quickly clear a move to Plan A was what several board members wanted.

-Laura Blackwell, Tim Furr, Denise Adcock and Keshia Sandidge all expressed interest in a move to Plan A.
+Blackwell, Furr, Adcock and Sandidge all expressed interest in a move to Plan A.

 “After hearing some of the information from the task force I definitely think that we are trending in the right direction to be able to move to Plan A K through 3,” Blackwell said.
 “I am absolutely 100 percent on board with — I know (Superintendent) Dr. (Chris) Lowder had mentioned Feb.
 16 when we were discussing this in January (Feb.
 16) would be enough time for him to put this plan in place if we wanted to continue on and move from our current situation in Plan B to Plan A.